Krishna-77777/Sportify/README.md

 cd your-repo-name

 Setup the Backend:
-# Navigate to the backend folder
+Navigate to the backend folder cd backend
-cd backend

-# Install dependencies
+#Install dependencies
 npm install

-# Create a .env file in the /backend folder and add your variables
+#Create a .env file in the /backend folder and add your variables
-# (See .env.example below)

 # Run the backend server
 npm run dev
 Your backend will be running on http://localhost:8000.

 Setup the Frontend:

-Open a new terminal window.

-Bash

 # Navigate to the frontend folder from the root directory
 cd sport-shop